 - Ein Artikel von greenpeace.de

-As a lawyer for the Greenpeace plaintiffs, Roda Verheyen finds clear words for the legal action against Volkswagen: "Climate protection is a human right," says Verheyen: "Every court must ask itself who the law ultimately protects: the planet and the people who want to live on it, or the interests of a few corporations.
+As a lawyer for the Greenpeace plaintiffs, Roda Verheyen finds clear words for their legal action against Volkswagen: "Climate protection is a human right," says Verheyen: "Every court must ask itself who the law ultimately protects: the planet and the people who want to live on it, or the interests of a few corporations.
 Anyone who delays climate protection harms others and thus behaves unlawfully.
-This has been clear since the decision of the German constitutional court, and it also and especially applies to the German car industry with its gigantic global CO2 footprint.
-Civil law can and must help us to prevent corporations from destroying the basis of all our lives and depriving our children and grandchildren of the right to a secure future."
+This has been clear since the Karlsruhe decision, and it also and especially applies to the German car industry with its gigantic global CO2 footprint.
+Civil law can and must help us to prevent corporations from destroying the foundations of all our lives and depriving our children and grandchildren of the right to a secure future."